Go Ad-Free

 How would you know whether you are taking a medicine for an unapproved indication?
 Unless your doctor tells you she is prescribing an off label med you probably won’t have a clue.
 So what?
 Who cares whether a medicine has been FDA-approved for a particular indication or not?
 What does it even mean?

 The Food and Drug Administration requires pharmaceutical companies to test their medications in randomized controlled trials prior to approval.
-Such studies have to prove that the medicine works better than placebo.
+Such studies have to prove that the medicine works better than placebo for a particular problem.
 They are expensive and time consuming, so companies don’t always test drugs for secondary uses.
 Once a drug is approved for one thing, a doctor can prescribe it for almost anything else.

 That doesn’t mean drugs do not work for unapproved uses.
-It just means the company that developed the drug never submitted the off label med for FDA review.
+It just means the company that developed the drug for one condition never submitted it to the FDA for another health concern.
 Because research is often lacking for unapproved uses, prescribers may not have decent data on effectiveness, risks or appropriate dosing.

 Are You Taking an Off Label Med?